TianxiaoHu/GomokuAgent/README.md

 Built together with[@Anthony-Xu](https://github.com/Anthony-Xu) and [@iriserika](https://github.com/iriserika) .

+- Play Gomoku on PC

-To run the game server, enter command: ```python run.py```
+  First run the game server, enter command: ```python run.py```

-Then open the website http://127.0.0.1:5000/ in your browser.
+  Open the website http://127.0.0.1:5000/ in your browser.

+- Play Gomoku on Mobile

+  Please make sure your server and mobile are connected to the same WLAN.

+  First run the game server, enter command: ```python runp.py```

+  Scan the QR code appearing on the screen using *Wechat*.

+**Happy Gomoku！** :-)

 ## Current AIs